kubernetes-sigs/lws/site/content/en/docs/adoption/_index.md

 *Feel free to submit a PR if you use LeaderWorkerSet in your project and want to be added here.*

+[**Axlearn**](https://github.com/apple/axlearn): Axlearn is a library built on top of JAX and XLA to support the development of large-scale deep learning models.
+It uses LeaderWorkerSet to deploy multi-host inference workloads to use during training workflows.

 [**llmaz**](https://github.com/InftyAI/llmaz): llmaz, serving as an easy to use and advanced inference platform, uses LeaderWorkerSet as the underlying workload to support both single-host and multi-host inference scenarios.

 [**NVIDIA Dynamo**](https://github.com/ai-dynamo/dynamo): NVIDIA Dynamo is a high-throughput low-latency inference framework designed for serving generative AI and reasoning models in multi-node distributed environments especially the disaggregated prefill & decode inference.
 It uses LeaderWorkerSet to support multi-node deployment on Kubernetes.